KawashimaLab/PyZebraScope_public/README.md

 - micro-manager-2.0.0
 - pymmcore: 10.1.1.70.6
-  (not the latest but is compatible with currently available Hamamatsu API, which requires Device API v70 and Module API v10)
+  (not the latest but is compatible with an available Hamamatsu API, which requires Device API v70 and Module API v10)

 ### Device configuration